The Delines: History

-Following the release of Colfax the band embarked on a European tour.
+Following the release of Colfax the band embarked on a European tour including shows at the End Of The Road and Kilkenny Festivals.
 They have since toured in North America and Australasia, and returned to Europe.
 A second album, Scenic Sessions, was released as a limited edition CD for sale only on the 2015 European tour and from the band's website.
 This ten-song album had seven songs by Vlautin, a song written by Cory Gray and another by Amy Boone, as well as a cover of Sunshine by Sparklehorse.
 Amy Boone was involved in a car accident in March 2016 and the band planned to record again when she had recovered.